ALL STAR GAME: 1958

 BEEN THERE, DONE THAT: I saw the Orioles play the Brewers in 1979, the Yankees in 1981, and the Royals in 1986; I also saw a Colts football game in 1982 or so.

 Memorial Stadium was originally a single-deck bowl built on the site of Venable Stadium, a football facility that was built in 1922.
 The new structure was intended to accommodate football games (especially the NFL Baltimore Colts) as well as the minor league Orioles, with the ultimate hope of attracting a major league baseball team.
 The diamond was moved from the north to the south side, reoriented toward due north.
-After the St. Louis Browns franchise was sold and began the transfer to Baltimore (to be renamed the Orioles), a second deck was hurriedly added in time for the 1954 season.
+After the St. Louis Browns franchise was sold and began the transfer from Sportsmans Park to Baltimore (to be renamed the Orioles), a second deck was hurriedly added in time for the 1954 season.
 This was an anomolous west-to-east migration in an era when east coast teams were heading west.
 The stadium was not really up to Major League standards, however.
 Most notably, a large proportion of the seats were mere bleacher-type benches, especially in the upper deck.
 (Sections with bench seats are indicated by gray lines in the diagrams above.)
 This deficiency was gradually rectified over the years, but it was not until the 1980s that individual seats were installed throughout the upper deck.
 In addition, much of the outfield was dark during night games in the early years, necessitating the construction of big new light towers later in the 1950s.

 In spite of its origins as a football stadium, Memorial Stadium was reasonably well suited for baseball, and became known primarily as a venue for the latter sport.
 It was similar to other dual-use stadiums with ovoid shape -- Cleveland's Municipal Stadium and Montreal's Olympic Stadium -- except that it was "compressed" laterally, like a football, creating a sharp "bend" in the grandstand behind home plate.
 In an architectural innovation for the mid-20th Century, the huge upper deck of Memorial Stadium was supported by reinforced concrete columns rather than bare steel beams.
 It was one of the last baseball stadiums with such supporting columns, which put all fans sitting the upper decks closer to the diamond while obstructing the view for some lower-deck fans.
 Memorial Stadium was the first "baseball" stadium without any roof, which meant that fans in the upper decks really suffered on hot summer days.
 In contrast, since the upper deck covered most of the lower deck, most of the fans in the lower deck had it "made in the shade."